kevinmatthes/git-aliases-f18/README.md

 This recipe is designed to invoke all meaningful other recipes.
 This utility recipe is intended as an abbreviation during the development of this project.
 All meaningful recipes are executed in the following order.
-The purposes of the recipes is explained subsequent sections.
+The purposes of the recipes are explained in subsequent sections.

 1. `just clear`
 2. `just doxygen`